05

 Brokerage is the purchase of an existing yacht.
 Time from offer to delivery is typically 6 to 12 weeks; capital is concentrated at closing; the yacht is a known quantity to the extent the survey reveals it.
 The buyer takes the seller's specification, build quality, wear and tear, and accumulated maintenance debt.
 The risk profile is read once, at survey, and accepted.

 New build is commissioning a yacht to specification from a shipyard.
 Time from contract to delivery is 24 to 36 months for semi-custom and 36 to 60 for fully custom.
 Capital is committed in stage payments: typically 20 to 30 percent at signature, 50 to 70 across the build, balance at delivery.
 The yacht is bespoke; everything from hull form to door handles is specified by the owner and the design team.
-The risk profile is open across the entire build window.

 Italian Sea Group's April 2026 restructuring (Admiral, Tecnomar, Perini Navi, Picchiotti, NCA refit) extended the logic into procedural protection.
 On 20 April 2026 the Court of Florence confirmed protective measures retroactive to the 16 March filing for a maximum four months.
 The order prevented shipowners from terminating in-build contracts during the restructuring window: from the buyer's perspective a court-mandated commitment to a counterparty whose financial condition had changed since signature.

-The pattern is the same.
 The buyer pays stage payments forward; when the yard's financial condition deteriorates, those stage payments become creditor positions in someone else's insolvency.
 Refund guarantees protect a portion of the exposure in principle; in practice, particularly under non-tier-one bank wrappers, they are less reliable than the contract suggests.
 Norton Rose Fulbright's commentary on Chinese-bank refund guarantees expiring within one month of cancellation is widely cited; the timing of insolvency proceedings rarely lines up with the guarantee window.

 The new build contract is where inexperience gets priced.
 The cost overrun appears later, but it was paid for at signature.